austin-l-taylor/Rag-App/README.md

 ## Contact

-For questions or feedback, please open an issue in the repository.
+For questions or feedback, please open an issue in the repository or reach out to one of the contributors.